LaZeAsh/notes/content/notes/Physics - Chapter 23.md

 	- induced emf = -(# of loops) (rate of change of magnetic flux)
 	- $\epsilon$ = -N $\frac{\triangle \phi}{\triangle t}$
 - Lenz's law states that an induced current always flows in a direction that opposes the change that caused it

+## 23.2

+- `Electric Generator` - A device that converts mechanical energy to electrical energy
+- `Electric Motor` - A device that converts electrical energy to mechanical energy
+-